xoudini/emojica/README.md

 ## Requirements

-+ Xcode 8.3
++ Xcode 11
-+ iOS 10.0+
++ iOS 13.0+
-   * _Lower versions haven't been tested properly, although the framework may run without issues on a lower version._
+   * _Lower versions haven't been tested, although the framework may run without issues on a lower version._
 + Swift 5
    * _Using the framework in an Objective-C project may require some modifications to the source.
 Support for Objective-C will possibly be